gilesknap/IaC-at-home2/README.md

 ## Some How to's

+All these commands are run from the ansible directory to pick up the default hosts.yml file.

 ### re-flash a single node

 limit hosts to the controlling turing pi and the nodes(s) to be re-flashed.
 Pass in the flash_force variable to force a re-flash.